ralphjsmit/filament/packages/widgets/docs/03-charts.md

 ## Filtering chart data

-### Single Select filter
+### Basic Select filter

-You can set up chart filters to change the data shown on chart.
+You can set up chart filters to change the data that is presented.
 Commonly, this is used to change the time period that chart data is rendered for.

 To set a default filter value, set the `$filter` property: